The Prose Storyboard Language: A Tool for Annotating and Directing Movies: Syntax and semantics

 \section{Syntax and semantics}

 The prose storyboard language is a context-free language, whose terminals include generic and specific terms.
 Generic terminals are used to describe the main categories of screen events including camera actions (pan, dolly, cut, dissolve, etc.) and actor actions (enter, exit, cross, move, speak, react, etc.).
 Specific terminals are the names of characters, places and objects that compose the image and play a part in the story.
-Non-terminals of the language include important categories of shots (simple, complex, composite), sub-shots and image compositions.
-The complete grammar for the language is presented in Fig.\ref{grammar} in extended BNF notation.
+Non-terminals of the language include important categories of shots (simple, complex, developing), image compositions and developments.
+The complete grammar for the language is illustrated with the AND/OR graph in Fig. \ref{fig:psl_andortree} and described in the PEG notation in Fig.\ref{grammar}.
+A reference implementation using the Parsimonious toolkit for parsing PSL sentences using the Python language can be found at \url{https://gitlab.inria.fr/vmurukut/psl}.